KunWang10/spring-tutorial/README.md

 ```
 {
     "id" : 1,
-    "message" : "Hey, Kun!
+    "message" : "Hey, Kun!
 You are the NO.1 visitor here! "
 }
 ```